Olivertrain1221/Aston_martin/README.md

 ### Acknowledgements
 I'd like to thank the following:
-•   My mentor Tim Nelson for encouraging me throughout the project and providing me with supporting and useful coding skills and knowledge.
+* My mentor Tim Nelson for encouraging me throughout the project and providing me supporting and useful coding skills and knowledge.
-•   Matt Bodden for helping with the planning of the logic of how it is going to generate random numbers and pull associated questions aswell as answers.
+* Matt Bodden for helping with the planning of the logic in regards to how it will run (gameloop), general coding queries, Aswell as supplying me with a mockup for how he carried out his testing to encourage me to show further advancement in the way I am testing my code that i am building.
-•   CI Tutor support for helping in regards to sorting through the list of my excel sheet.
+* CI Tutor support for helping in regards to sorting through the list of my excel sheet.